 FDA Drug Safety Communication: Update to ongoing safety review of Actos (pioglitazone) and increased risk of bladder cancer[ARCHIVED]

-Pioglitazone (marketed as Actos, Actoplus Met, and Duetact) Information Comunicado de la FDA sobre la seguridad de los medicamentos: Actualización de las etiquetas de los medicamentos que contienen pioglitazona[ARCHIVED]
+Pioglitazone (marketed as Actos, Actoplus Met, Duetact, and Oseni) Information Comunicado de la FDA sobre la seguridad de los medicamentos: Actualización de las etiquetas de los medicamentos que contienen pioglitazona[ARCHIVED]

 Labeling and Regulatory History from Drugs@FDA